Controlling FDR in selecting group-level simultaneous signals from multiple data sources with application to the National Covid Collaborative Cohort data: Simulation

+\textbf{Scenario 1}: both directions and strengths of the simultaneous signals are the same among the $K$ datasets.

+\textbf{Scenario 2}: only the directions of the simultaneous signals are the same but the signal strengths are different among the $K$ datasets.

+For the coefficients $\beta^1, \cdots,\beta^K$ among the $K$ experiments, we explore three \textbf{choices} including \textbf{choice 1}: only simultaneous signals exist; \textbf{choice 2}: simultaneous signals and non-simultaneous signals exist in one dataset; \textbf{choice 3}: simultaneous signals and non-simultaneous signals exist in multiple datasets.
+These choices are frequently observed in the N3C database.
+The design structure for coefficients is shown in Figure \ref{fig:design}.
+More details on the data generation are provided in Web Appendix E.}

-We generate the \textit{GS knockoff} procedure based on the algorithm described in Section \ref{sec:algorithm}.
-In Step 1, for the Continuous setting, we use the equivariant approach.
-For the Binary and Mixed settings, we use the sequential group knockoff (Algorithm \ref{alg:seqknockoff}).
-In Step 4, We choose the knockoff+ filter for both the \textit{GS knockoff} and \textit{individual} methods.
+{We perform the \textit{GS knockoff} procedure as described in Section \ref{sec:algorithm}. {For individual dataset, when {all the features are groups of continuous variables, and} Y$|$X follows a linear model, we use the Fixed-X knockoff approach (site 1 in \textbf{Setting 2}).
+Otherwise, we use the sequential group knockoff (Algorithm \ref{alg:seqknockoff}) for group knockoff construction. }

-We compare the proposed method with the two alternative strategies for combining information from multiple datasets: \begin{itemize} \item \textit{pooling:} The multiple datasets are first pooled together and the tests of the conditional associations are performed using the group knockoff methods for a single dataset. \item \textit{intersection:} First, the group knockoff methods for single datasets are used to select signals from individual datasets.
-Then the intersection set of the selected signals from the multiple datasets is constructed as the simultaneous signal set. \end{itemize} In addition, for the Continuous setting, we also compare our \textit{GS knockoff} method with the $\textit{Simultaneous Knockoff}$ \cite{dai2021multiple} where the individual knockoff method \citep{barber2015} is used in Steps 1 and 2 in the algorithm (\textit{individual}).
+In Step 4, we use the knockoff+ filter to control the FDR at $0.2$.
+We compare the proposed method with two alternative strategies \citep{dai2021multiple} for combining information from multiple datasets and two approaches that use individual knockoff constructions rather than group knockoff constructions: \begin{itemize} \item \textit{Pooling:} The multiple datasets are first pooled together, and the tests of the conditional associations are performed using the group knockoff methods for a single dataset. \item \textit{Intersection:} First, the group knockoff methods for single datasets are used to select signals from individual datasets.
+Then the intersection set of the selected signals from the multiple datasets is constructed as the simultaneous signal set. \item \textit{Individual (Lasso):} First, we construct the knockoff using the individual knockoff method.
+Then we fit the model using Lasso.
+If one signal is selected within a group, then the whole group will be selected. \item \textit{Individual (Group Lasso):} First, we construct the knockoff using individual knockoff.
+Then we fit the model using group Lasso. \end{itemize}